DimaOshchepkov/laravel-image-service/README.md

 ## Known Issues

-- Since there is only one role in the system, the politicians are rather fictitious.
+- Since there is only one role in the system, the policy are rather dummy.
 - [ImageGalery](https://github.com/DimaOshchepkov/laravel-image-service/blob/main/resources/js/components/image-gallery.tsx) is of type h-[calc(100vh-6rem)], which depends on the other component